Training Provably Robust Models by Polyhedral Envelope Regularization: Algorithms

+Then, the sufficient condition to ensure robustness within a budget $\Set_{\epsilon}^{(p)}(\x)$ can be written as the following inequality:

-The constraint is trivial when $i = c$, so there are $K - 1$ such linear constraints, corresponding to $K - 1$ hyperplanes in the input space.
+The constraint is trivial when $i = y$, so there are $(K - 1)$ such linear constraints, corresponding to $K - 1$ hyperplanes in the input space.
 Within the adversarial budget, these hyperplanes provide a polyhedral envelope of the true decision boundary.
-In the remainder of the paper, we use the term $d_{ic}$ to represent the distance between the input and the hyperplane defined in (\ref{eq:sufficient_condition}) and define $d_c = \min_{i \in [K], i \neq c} d_{ic}$ as the distance between the input and the polyhedral envelope boundary.
-The distance can be based on different $l_p$ norms, and $d_{ic} = 0$ when the input itself does not satisfy the inequality (\ref{eq:sufficient_condition}).
-Since (\ref{eq:sufficient_condition}) is a sufficient condition for robustness given the adversarial budget $\Set^{(p)}_\epsilon(\x)$, there is no adversarial examples in the intersection of $\Set^{(p)}_\epsilon(\x)$ and the polytope defined in (\ref{eq:sufficient_condition}).
+In the remainder of the paper, we use the term $d_{iy}$ to represent the distance between the input and the hyperplane defined in (\ref{eq:sufficient_condition}) and define $d_y = \min_{i \in [K], i \neq y} d_{iy}$ as the distance between the input and the polyhedral envelope's boundary.
+The distance can be based on different $l_p$ norms, and $d_{iy} = 0$ when the input itself does not satisfy the inequality (\ref{eq:sufficient_condition}).
+Since (\ref{eq:sufficient_condition}) is a sufficient condition for robustness given the adversarial budget $\Set^{(p)}_\epsilon(\x)$, it is guaranteed there is no adversarial example in the intersection of $\Set^{(p)}_\epsilon(\x)$ and the polytope defined in (\ref{eq:sufficient_condition}).

-The theorem below formalizes our robustness certification.
-We defer its proof to Appendix~\ref{subsec:proof_bound_thm}.
+The lemma below formalizes the vanilla case of our robustness certification, when there are no additional constraints on the input.
+We defer its proof to Appendix~\ref{subsec:proof_bound_thm} and call our method \textit{Polyhedral Envelope Certification} (PEC).